ewaldhorn/bouncies/README.md

 A simple game written in Go and Ebitengine.

+This project can be used as a reference to get you started with Go game development, especially if you are interested in using the fantastic Ebitengine game engine.

 ## What

 The number one question I've received after some of my talks (list here: <https://nofuss.co.za/about/>)